 Failure Mode and Effects Analysis (FMEA)

-FMEA is a proactive method to identify potential failure modes and their effects.
+FMEA is a proactive method to determine possible failure modes and their effects.
 It assesses the severity, likelihood of occurrence, and detectability of failure modes to prioritise actions.

 Change Analysis